mohitpai/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 You can define a **Start date**.
 If you haven't specified one, it will be automatically defined at publication time.

 You can also add an **End date**.
 This allows profiles to exit automatically when the date is reached.
-If no end date is specified, profiles can stay until the [global journey timeout](#global_timeout) (which is generally 30 days, and reduced to 7 days with Healthcare Shield and Security and Privacy Shield add-on offerings).
+If no end date is specified, profiles can stay until the [global journey timeout](#global_timeout) (which is generally 30 days, and reduced to 7 days with Healthcare Shield add-on offering).
 The only exception is recurring read audience journeys with **Force re-entrance on recurrence** activated, which end at the start date of the next occurrence.

 ### Timeout and error in journey activities {#timeout_and_error}